chatcompAnIon/chatcompAnIon/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project was developed as a part of UC Berkeley's Master of Information and Data Science Capstone.
-We would like to thank our Capstone advisors Joyce Shen and Korin Reid for their extensive guidance and continued support.
-We also invite you to visit out cohort's projects as well: [MIDS Capstone Projects: Spring 2024](https://www.ischool.berkeley.edu/programs/mids/capstone/2024a-spring)
+We thank our Capstone advisors, Joyce Shen and Korin Reid, for their extensive guidance and continued support.
+We also invite you to visit our cohort's projects as well: [MIDS Capstone Projects: Spring 2024](https://www.ischool.berkeley.edu/programs/mids/capstone/2024a-spring)